raphaelsuda/IMWSPlagFinder.jl/README.md

 - `report_name = "report"`: Name of the report.
 - `name_depth = 3`: Level of the name folder relative to the given `path`.
 If the file path is `"submissions/WS23/HUE1/name/func.m"` and the input for `path` is `"submissions"`, `name_depth` would be `3`.

+## Original intentions
+This script was originally developed for analyzing the submissions in the lecture "VU Finite Elemente Methoden".
+Within this lecture, students have to submit MATLAB functions and scripts in four subsequent exercises.
+The default values were chosen for this purpose.
+Nevertheless, the package can be also applied to problem with different files and folder structure.